Werner – Beinhart!: Plot

-Plumber trainee - Part II (Animated scene)

 Werner is late for work and sent by Master Röhrich to a construction site where Eckat already waits for him.
 Werner loads his equipment into a trailer but finds that the coupling is broken.
 He tells Master Röhrich that he must visit a garage for a new coupling, but instead Master Röhrich hastily repairs the coupling with a wire.
 On his way to the construction site, Werner drives up a very steep hill.
 On the way down, some screws fall off his handbrakes so he cannot brake safely, and he careens haplessly downhill to the construction site.
 Before any work, Eckat orders Werner bring him a crate of beer.
 Finding that the trailer is firmly stuck in the mud, Werner tries using a construction crane to move it.
 Meanwhile Master Röhrich arrives to oversee the work and uses the portapotty first.
 Werner ineptly tries to operate the crane, causing comical mishaps on the construction site until he finally rips off the walls of the portapotty, revealing Master Röhrich on the toilet, much to the amusement of Eckat and the construction workers.
 Shortly afterwards, Werner uses the materials in an unfinished building to create a balloon bomb.
 The balloon bomb continues inflating while Werner leaves to enjoy a drink with Eckat; Master Röhrich returns with the building inspector and accidentally ignites the balloon bomb with his cigar.
 The explosion destroys the building; Röhrich deliriously shouts that "the Russians have come," and Eckat escorts him home.
 Already driving away, Werner sees the destruction over his shoulder andcomments "What luck!
 Tomorrow is vocational school!"

-Post office scene (Live-action scene)

 Brösel gets a phone call, answers with a burp and gets an annoyed response from Gerd Geldhai.
 Geldhai demands to know when he will get his cartoons, and Brösel explains that he is just on his way to the post office.
 Another man wants to send a parcel to Siberia.
 While both Brösel and the other man are distracted by an attractive woman, the post clerk swaps the labels with the destinations of the parcels.
 In the next scene, a guy in ice-cold Siberia laughs uproariously while he sitting on the outhouse, reading Werner cartoons, and using them as toilet paper.
 Brösel gets another phone call from a very angry Gerd Geldhai complaining about a parcel stuffed with hot water bottles.